OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 6. If the ASPSP has multiple authorization servers, each authorization server must be discoverable through a separate discovery document.
 Each discovery document must meet the criteria above.

-7. ASPSPs that use the OBIE directory should register each authorization server on the OBIE directory with its corresponding discovery end-point.
+7. ASPSPs that use the OBL directory should register each authorization server on the OBL directory with its corresponding discovery end-point.

 ## **VRP**
 *Where can I find the latest version of VRP specifications?